sep/sama/README.md

 SAMA is a utility service aimed toward IT use.
 It monitors configured services to determine whether they are up or down and sends Slack alerts when such services' statuses change.

-SAMA is written in C# for .NET Core.
+SAMA is written in C# for .NET 6.
 As such, it is cross-platform and can run on minimal, isolated environments, such as a Raspberry Pi.

 ## Features